DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

     E --> F(0.1);
 </div>

-It is important that the reward model produces big numbers for text we approve of and small values for text we would rather not see again.
+The reward model must produce big numbers for text we approve of and small values for text we would rather not see again.

-Returning to our puppy training metaphor: A reward model is like a dog trainer.
+Returning to our puppy training metaphor, a reward model is like a dog trainer.
 They train the puppy on your behalf.
 And you trust your dog trainer to do this well.
 Dog trainers should not reward the puppy for ripping apart couches, right?
 Similarly, you want to use the right LLM reward model when training an LLM.
-That is, reward models that reward generated text that is consistent with things you value.
+That is reward models that reward generated text that is consistent with things you value.

 ## Sensitivities of reward models
 In my home, dogs are not allowed on the couch.
 We can say that my dog reward protocol is *sensitive* to the principle: *"Dogs are not allowed on the couch"*.

-Some dog trainers are, however, shamelessly *insensitive* to this principle, with no couch, bed or bathroom forbidden to their furry friends.
+Some dog trainers, however, are shamelessly *insensitive* to this principle, with no couch, bed or bathroom forbidden to their furry friends.

 This post is about ensuring you hire the right dog trainer for you.

 In LLM terms, this post is about measuring if the reward model you intend on using is sensitive to the principles you value.
-We say a model is sensitive to a principle if it its output changes significantly when the input is changed according a given principle.
+We say a model is sensitive to a principle if its output changes significantly when the input is changed according to that principle.

-This method aims be useful for identifing reward models that are best aligned with someone's values and preferences.
+This method aims to be useful for identifying reward models that best align with a person's values and preferences.
-Ultimately, this could lead to LLM's after training that produce text better aligned with someone's personal values and preferences.
+Ultimately, this could lead to LLMs producing text that is better aligned with someone's personal values and preferences after training.

 ### Constitutional principles of LLM's
 We borrow the idea of a constitution from the [Constitutional AI paper](https://arxiv.org/abs/2212.08073).
-A constitution is a set of principles that and AI system should adhere to.
+A constitution is a set of principles that an AI system should adhere to.

-Here's a set of principles that Bruce from Finding Nemo might to see in his personalized LLM.
+Here's a set of principles that Bruce from Finding Nemo might see in his personalized LLM.

 > **Bruce's Constitution:**
 > - Principle 1: *"Fish are friends, not food."*
 > - Principle 2: *"I am a nice shark, not a mindless eating machine."*

-Anthropic speaks about their models constitution [here](https://www.anthropic.com/news/claudes-constitution).
+Anthropic speaks about their model constitution [here](https://www.anthropic.com/news/claudes-constitution).

 ### Constitutional perturbations
 To measure the sensitivity of a function (like a reward model) we require a perturbation of the input to the model so that we can measure how much the output changes.

-The input in this work is natural language text prompt.
+The input in this work is a natural language text prompt.
 Creating perturbations is therefore not as simple as adding a small number to one of the inputs of the function.

 Instead, we use a different LLM to modify an original prompt to create a perturbed prompt.
-We do this using a sprocess of critique and revision similar to that used in the [Constitutional AI paper](https://arxiv.org/abs/2212.08073).
+We do this using a critique and revision process similar to that used in the [Constitutional AI paper](https://arxiv.org/abs/2212.08073).

 ## Overview of method